Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The Albin Vega 27 is 27 feet long, with a 23-foot waterline, eight-foot beam, and three-foot, ten-inch draft.
-Vegas are equipped with 10 or 13 horsepower diesel inboard engines.
+Vegas is equipped with 10 or 13-horsepower diesel inboard engines.

 The Albin Vega 27 features a v-berth, head, and salon with two single bunks.
 The galley is located over the companionway steps.
 The interior is small but seaworthy and will suit a couple or a small family.

-The Albin Vega 27 is an affordable cruising boat that can cross oceans while keeping her crew safe and comfortable.
+The Albin Vega 27 is an affordable cruising boat that can cross oceans while keeping its crew safe and comfortable.